fastapi/fastapi/docs/en/docs/deployment/docker.md

 * `CMD fastapi run app/main.py --port 80` (shell form)

 Make sure to always use the `exec form` to ensure that FastAPI shutdowns correctly and [lifespan](../advanced/events.md){.internal-link target=_blank} are triggered.
+This is specifically a problem when using `docker compose`.

 See [here](https://docs.docker.com/compose/faq/#why-do-my-services-take-10-seconds-to-recreate-or-stop) for technical details.